IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 TELEPHONE ADAPTERS (ATA)

-The ATA solves the problem of reusing the old analog phones when switching to VoIP.
+The ATA solves the problem of reusing old analog phones when switching to VoIP.

-Some ATAs have available ports to support more than one phone, or a port to connect to a computer.
-When choosing an ATA, pay attention to supported VoIP protocols (so it is compatible with the protocols of the VoIP provider) and several analog telephone ports.
+Some ATAs have available ports to support more than one phone or a port to connect to a computer.
+When choosing an ATA, please pay attention to supported VoIP protocols (so it is compatible with the protocols of the VoIP provider) and several analog telephone ports.
 Some ATAs have an FXO port.
-It is used to connect to the PSTN, as a backup solution.
+It is used to connect to the PSTN as a backup solution.

-Helpful features are also: call switching, standard service features (like caller ID, call waiting, call transfer, call forwarding), three-way conferencing, power failure tolerance.
+Helpful features are also: call switching, standard service features (like caller ID, call waiting, call transfer, and call forwarding), three-way conferencing, and power failure tolerance.

 WE RECOMMEND: